 My work with the charity Help for Heroes

-Since January 2021, I’ve had the absolute privilege of working with Help for Heroes—supporting military veterans in finding their voice, their passion, and their confidence through photography.
-What started as a few camera workshops during lockdown quickly turned into something far more meaningful: a shared journey of healing and creative expression.
+Since January 2021, I’ve had the privilege of working with Help for Heroes, supporting military veterans in finding their voice, purpose, and confidence through photography.
+What began as a few online workshops during lockdown has grown into a powerful programme of healing, community, and creative expression—delivered through what I call confidence-building photography.

 British Photography Awards

-Claire’s storytelling flourished through the support of my confidence building courses, which helped her grow both technically and creatively.
+Through the course, Claire gained confidence with composition, lighting, and storytelling.
 From mastering depth of field and light, to exploring black-and-white composition, the sessions gave her the tools—and confidence—to share her vision with the world.

 a military veteran in bed with pills by Claire Corner